 by Dr. Tina Marcantel

 Food sensitivity testing (or food intolerance testing) can be a very helpful tool to identify foods that can trigger a wide range of troublesome symptoms.
-Dr. Tina Marcantel is a Gilbert, AZ, naturopathic doctor who also serves the East Valley cities of Mesa, Chandler, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a Gold Canyon, AZ, naturopathic doctor who also serves the East Valley cities of Gilbert, Mesa, Chandler, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.

 Just as some foods can be medicine for our bodies, it can also happen that certain common—and seemingly harmless—foods can trigger adverse reactions.
 We’ve all heard of people who have violent and even life-threatening reactions resulting from allergies to particular foods like peanuts or shellfish, but it’s also possible to develop chronic health conditions that are triggered by sensitivities (as opposed to allergies) to certain foods.
 Because the effects are subtler and tend to develop over time, the connection between diet and condition can often be overlooked.
 That’s where food sensitivity testing can be a very helpful diagnostic tool.